Angular momentum of light: Mathematical expressions for the angular momentum of light

 One commonly used expression for the total angular momentum of an electromagnetic field is the following one, in which there is no explicit distinction between the two forms of rotation:

 where $\mathbf{E}$ and $\mathbf{B}$ are the electric and magnetic fields, respectively, $\epsilon_0$ is the vacuum permittivity and we are using SI units.

-However, another expression of the angular momentum naturally arising from Noether’s theorem is the following one, in which there are two separate terms that may be associated with SAM ($\mathbf{S}$) and OAM ($\mathbf{L}$):
+However, another expression of the angular momentum naturally arising from Noether's theorem is the following one, in which there are two separate terms that may be associated with SAM ($\mathbf{S}$) and OAM ($\mathbf{L}$):

 where $\mathbf{A}$ is the vector potential of the magnetic field, and the i-superscripted symbols denote the cartesian components of the corresponding vectors.

-These two expressions can be proved to be equivalent to each other for any electromagnetic field that vanishes fast enough outside a finite region of space.
+These two expressions can be proved to be equivalent to each other for any electromagnetic field that satisfies Maxwell's equations with no source charges and vanishes fast enough outside a finite region of space.
 The two terms in the second expression however are physically ambiguous, as they are not gauge-invariant.
-A gauge-invariant version can be obtained by replacing the vector potential A and the electric field E with their “transverse” or radiative component $\mathbf{A}_{\perp}$ and $\mathbf{E}_{\perp}$, thus obtaining the following expression:
+A gauge-invariant version can be obtained by replacing the vector potential A and the electric field E with their "transverse" or radiative component $\mathbf{A}_{\perp}$ and $\mathbf{E}_{\perp}$, thus obtaining the following expression:

 A justification for taking this step is yet to be provided.
 The latter expression has further problems, as it can be shown that the two terms are not true angular momenta as they do not obey the correct quantum commutation rules.
 Their sum, that is the total angular momentum, instead does.

 An equivalent but simpler expression for a monochromatic wave of frequency ω, using the complex notation for the fields, is the following:

 Let us now consider the paraxial limit, with the beam axis assumed to coincide with the z axis of the coordinate system.
 In this limit the only significant component of the angular momentum is the z one, that is the angular momentum measuring the light beam rotation around its own axis, while the other two components are negligible.

 where $E_\text{L}$ and $E_\text{R}$ denote the left and right circular polarization components, respectively.